The homepage of Michael Schiltz, financial historian & intermittent archivist

 I am currently working for the Modern Japanese Studies Program at Hokkaido University; that is on Japan’s beautiful northernmost island, indeed.
 Until September 2018, I had a hybrid position as director of Digital Humanities and lecturer in history at the Graduate Institute, Geneva.
 There, my position entailed more than research and teaching.
 For better or for worse, I happened to be the digital preservationist and curator for a unique collection of historical stock exchange quotes hosted there.
 It used to be different.
 From 2011 to 2016, I was an associate professor of financial history at the Institute for Advanced Studies on Asia, of the University of Tokyo.

 I have published stuff.
 In 2012, Harvard University Press published The Money Doctors From Japan: Finance, Imperialism, and the Building of the Yen Bloc, 1895-1937.
 Not so long ago (in October 2020), Oxford University press released my second monograph titled Accounting for the Fall of Silver.
 This book concentrates on the history of exchange banking practice in Asia after the turbulent 1870s, when the ‘fall of silver’ became a worldwide systemic event.
 It was inspired by the massive archives of the Yokohama Specie Bank, which I was happy to find at the Rare Materials Reading Room of the Economics Faculty Library at UTokyo.
 An extensive repository related to this book project is hosted on FigShare.
-I also refer to the research logbooks on GitHub, where I document both the obvious and less obvious choices with regard to data selection, calculations, and interpretations.
+I also refer to the research logbooks on GitHub, where I document both the obvious and less obvious choices regarding data selection, calculations, and interpretations.
+For articles in journals and book chapters, see my Google Scholar profile, or check my cv below.

 My CV